Information regarding the 2018 Digital Scholars Program will appear here early Spring semester.

 Daniel is a 5th-year Ph.D. candidate in the English department at Baylor.
 He is writing his dissertation on the stereoscopic poetic witness of W.H.
 Auden and Derek Walcott, detailing how their poetic visions focus on the displacement and trauma around them, as well as attempting a return to place and expressing a gratitude for the gift of poetry.
 Daniel’s digital project will be a data map of St. Lucia, Walcott’s birthplace and current home, and Trinidad, his former home.
 The project will coordinate photos of specific places taken during his recent archival research trip to the islands with poems that mention these places, as well as interviews from the research trip.
-Learn more about his project.

 James is a doctoral student in the Religion and Literature PhD program in Baylor’s English department, and his research centers broadly on twentieth-century and contemporary American literature, religion, and culture.
 His digital project uses text mining to compare J.D.
 Salinger’s The Catcher in the Rye with Salinger’s early Catcher-esque short fiction.
 James can be found online at https://baylor.academia.edu/JamesCochran.
-Learn more about his project.

 Travis is three years into his PhD in English at Baylor University.
 His interests include all things American of the 20th and 21st century.
 He applies a light, postmodern touch to all that he does.
 His dissertation is tentatively going to be on Midwestern Gothic Literature.
 To that end, his digital project is data mapping what people perceive the Midwest to be, since no one seems to agree about its boundaries or be aware that it exists in the first place.
-Learn more about his project here and here.